-Medicare was developed to expand medical care and affordability for citizens who are disabled or 65 and older.
+Medicare was developed to expand medical care and health insurance affordability for citizens who are disabled or 65 and older.
 Original Medicare (Medicare Parts A and B) provides many benefits, but you may have to pay out-of-pocket costs to use those benefits.
 Medicare coverage comes with monthly premiums, deductibles, co-payments, co-insurance, and other out-of-pocket costs.

 - Medicare Savings Programs

 - Programs of All-inclusive Care for the Elderly